isomerpages/nlb-biblioasia/_holding-area/“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore.md

 Tan Waln Ching, a former employee of Grassroots, founded City Book Room (城市书坊) as a home publishing business in 2014.
 Two years later, it moved to North Bridge Centre, a few units away from Grassroots’s original location.
 In June 2022, City Book Room relocated once more, this time to Joo Chiat Road in the east.

 ![](/images/Vol%2018%20Issue%204/Chinese%20Bookstore/BookDiscussion.jpg)
-<div style="background-color: white;"> A book discussion on 합莖솰 (Imperial Astronomer) by Hong Kong’s veteran author Xi Xi, held at City Book Room on Joo Chiat Road, 2022. <i>Courtesy of City Book Room.</i></div>
+<div style="background-color: white;"> A book discussion on 钦天监  (Imperial Astronomer) by Hong Kong’s veteran author Xi Xi, held at City Book Room on Joo Chiat Road, 2022. <i>Courtesy of City Book Room.</i></div>

 Both Grassroots and City have successfully carved niches for themselves.
 They have created cultural spaces for readers and authors to come together in the celebration and promotion of new books.
 By organising events such as talks, themed book fairs and recitals, they also provide opportunities for authors and readers to interact with one another and share their love of books and reading.